David Leonard Wood: Aftermath

-In subsequent years, no new execution date has been set, as Wood's lawyers filed another post-conviction appeal in 2016 to have his sentence overturned and a new trial scheduled.
-They have also petitioned for a new trial based on findings of DNA testing, claiming that this would prove their client's innocence.
+In subsequent years, no new execution date was set, as Wood's lawyers filed another post-conviction appeal in 2016 to have his sentence overturned and a new trial scheduled.
+They also petitioned for a new trial based on findings of DNA testing, claiming that this would prove their client's innocence.
 The El Paso County District Attorney's Office provided a yellow shirt that one of the victims, Dawn Smith, had been wearing at the time of her death and on which biological traces from a male contributor were extracted.
 Also among the items to be used for the DNA test were Angelica Frausto's pantyhose, jacket and pieces of her hair; pieces of Desiree Wheatley's hair and a bloodstained knife found among Wood's personal possession, which prosecutors believed was used in the murder of Ivy Williams.
 In addition, they demanded that documents concerning two acquaintances of Wood, Salvador Martinez and Edward Dean Barton, be unsealed, as both men had been considered as alternative suspects in the killings.
 The trial judge denied this appeal in 2022, and the ruling was upheld by the Texas Court of Criminal Appeals.

 Following the denial of the post-conviction appeal, a new execution date was scheduled for March 13, 2025 by the 171st District Court of El Paso County, to be carried out in the Huntsville Unit death chamber.
-However, on March 11, his execution was stayed.
-The Court of Criminal Appeals issued the stay by a majority of 6–2 after a last-minute appeal by Wood's legal team.
+On March 11, however, his execution was stayed by the Court of Criminal Appeals with a 6–2 majority after a last-minute appeal by Wood's legal team.
 On July 30, the justices returned Wood's case to the trial court and ordered it to review his claims of innocence and ineffective representation.
 The court did not provide a reason for its decision.
 Retired Texas judge Dick Alcalá was appointed to hear Wood's appeal.